mattrussi/gitlab-com-runbooks/docs/kube/k8s-oncall-setup.md

 gcloud compute --project "gitlab-production" ssh <node name> --tunnel-through-iap
 ```

-This will create an ssh key that is propogated to the GCP project to allow access.
+This will create an ssh key that is propagated to the GCP project to allow access.
 You may receive a message from SIRTBot afterwards.

 * [ ] From the node you can list containers, and get shell access to a pod as root.
 At this writing our nodepools run a mix of docker and containerd, but eventually we expect them to be all containerd.

 When using the code snippets below on docker nodes, change `crictl` to `docker`; they are functionally mostly equivalent for common basic tasks.

-To quickly see if a node is running docker without explicitly looking it up, run `docker ps`; any containers listed in the outpu means it is a docker node, and empty output means containerd
+To quickly see if a node is running docker without explicitly looking it up, run `docker ps`; any containers listed in the output means it is a docker node, and empty output means containerd

 ```bash
 crictl ps